FleekHQ/fleek-blog/content/posts/2020-05-05-Angularjs-on-ipfs-on-Fleek.md

 ng serve --open
 ```

-This command will start the Angular project and open up right away in your browser one the preview on `http://localhost:4200/` is ready
+This command will start the Angular project and open up right away in your browser one the preview on `http://localhost:4200/` is ready.

 ![](images/angular/1.png)